thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 top, left, right and bottom neighbors.
 However, we will need to apply the following restrictions:

 1. We only care about 0-cells, which we declared to be our walkable areas.
-1’s in the CA array are considered unreachable / obstacles.
-Since we’re going to use transducers for processing, we can just plug in a `filter` at the start of the transformation pipeline to ignore all 1's.
+1's in the CA array are considered unreachable / obstacles.
+Since we're going to use transducers for processing, we can just plug in a `filter` at the start of the transformation pipeline to ignore all 1's.
 2. Related to the previous point: For each of these cells only edges to other